The Risks Of Social Media

 - Hackers and other criminals can use the posted information to take over your identity and life easily.

 - Don’t use the F word or the C word or any other bad language!
 This won’t look good to a potential employer.
 Neither do continuous posts about how tired you always are and how that “fat cow” in the office always has it in for you and gives you a letter to type at 4.30 on a Friday afternoon.
 Never post about your alcohol consumption or the use of illegal drugs.
-An odd puff of weed might seem harmless to you, but it can be grounds for instant dismissal in many occupations and will count against you when applying for any job and even stop you getting a passport or a visa for a holiday in many countries.
+An odd puff of weed might seem harmless to you, but it can be grounds for instant dismissal in many occupations and will count against you when applying for any job and even a passport or a visa for a holiday in many countries.

 - Don’t let something you wrote when you had a few drinks or you were in a silly or bad mood, come back and bite you, a few weeks, months or years later.
 Never use Facebook or Twitter when you are not in control of yourself